-The induction test takes the form of a written examination on the academic content of the initial study period and an oral examination focusing on motivation.
-The motivation interview may include evidence from spot checks on attendance, participation, submission of work and teacher observations (details to be advised).
+The induction test takes the form of a written examination on the academic content of the initial study period and an oral examination focusing on motivation and study activity.
+The oral test is based on the student's reflections on their own study activity (e. g. attendance, level of activity on the learning platform, overall participation in study activities and assignments.
 The test will be awarded a combined pass/fail mark without the participation of examiners.
+Both elements in the test must be graded positively in order for the student to pass the induction test.

-The purpose of the test is to show whether you, the student, have truly embarked on the programme.
+The purpose of the test is to show whether the student have truly embarked on the programme.
 It is also important to the Construction Technology programme that the induction test helps newly enrolled students get their studies off to a good start.